christinna9031/LioranBoard-Imgur/README.md

 # LioranBoard Imgur
  **An extension to connect LioranBoard to Imgur.
-Updates OBS screenshots to Imgur as well.**
+Can upload OBS screenshots to Imgur as well.**

 **Main feature:** Take an OBS screenshot of any source/scene and instantly upload it to Imgur.
 Can use the Discord webhook extension to send screenshots to your Discord server as well.